 Model Employee Handbook and Hire-to-Fire Forms Updated for 2019

-We are now offering our 2019 revised materials,
+We now offer our 2019 revised materials,

 containing critical additions for compliance with important legal changes this year.
 Not the least of these are the modifications that have arisen from the #Metoo movement's push for greater protections against all forms of workplace harassment.